reanimate-school/2025-reanimate.school/content/speakers.md

 Although he has not yet finished his bachelor's in Computer Science in his home country, his experience preceds with four years of bachelor in Physic's and and 35 certificates also equivalent 4 completed courses in web development, mobile development, software development and UI/UX.Summing up to many years of full time studying in Alura Courses Platform, interships and work experience.

-# Kristian

-To be announced

 # Aleksander Francizek

 Aleksander Franiczek is currently an English PhD candidate at the University of Waterloo.
 His doctoral research develops a theory and methodology for understanding the player’s experience of narrative in videogames and the role of narrative design in building the meaning of that experience.
 His main research topics include the textuality and practice of narrative design, role-playing, game history, and critical media studies.
 He is a member of the university’s Critical Media Lab and Games Institute.
 He is also a writer and podcaster for the game criticism website RPGFan.

-# Robert Glashüttner

-To be announced

 # Richy Srirachanikorn

 Richy Srirachanikorn is a sociologist studying nostalgia, video games, and loneliness.
 Instead of viewing nostalgia as a backwards-facing obsession of things that are lost in the past, he explores how nostalgia is a forward-facing response to loss and change.
 Specifically, how do video games help us redefine the past we lived into the futures we had hoped to experience?
 What does this actualized 'lost future' do for players who share a common nostalgia for past experiences?
 Can nostalgia help us playfully define, and build towards, a future?

-Summary of Presentation:
-Retro or Prospo or IDK?
-Re-orienting the Question of Nostalgia and Retrogaming.